 Janet Nickell Horras, State Home Visitation Director, Iowa Department of Public Health

 Janet Nickell Horras has over 30 years of experience in the home visiting field.
 She has spent the last 20 years working at the state government level.
 Janet has a bachelor degree in human services and has completed additional graduate study in public administration.
 A career highlight was providing consultation to China’s health ministry in the development of a home visiting program in China.
-Janet and her husband, together have eight adult children and eleven grandchildren ranging in age from 14 years down to 6 months old.
+Janet and her husband have 8 adult children and 11 grandchildren ranging in age from 14 years down to 6 months old.

 Dr. Neil Mandsager, Medical Director, MercyOne Perinatal Center